Rapid Prototyping | What is Rapid Prototyping? | Autodesk

 Rapid prototyping faces some limitations with the available fabrication materials, a lack of precision in the prototypes, limited testing if the prototypes aren’t completely functional, and a significant up-front investment if you purchase additive manufacturing equipment to perform in-house rapid prototyping.

 The main types of rapid prototyping are 3D printing technologies.
-The most popular methods include fused filament fabrication (FFF)–or, as it’s also known, fused deposition modelling (FDM) (US Site)–which is fast and inexpensive but produces parts of lower resolution and strength compared to the other popular methods of stereolithography (SLA) and selective laser sintering (SLS).
+The most popular methods include fused filament fabrication (FFF)—or, as it’s also known, fused deposition modeling (FDM)—which is fast and inexpensive but produces parts of lower resolution and strength compared to the other popular methods of stereolithography (SLA) and selective laser sintering (SLS).

 The many types of additive manufacturing that contribute to rapid prototyping can build with a wide variety of materials.
 Not every type of 3D printing can use all of these materials, but the most common rapid prototyping materials are: